enghwa/MultiRegion-Serverless-Workshop/2_UI/README.md

 All of these attributes must be configured in `2_UI/src/environments/environment.ts`.
 Open this file inside AWS Cloud9 and edit this file.
 Please be sure to address all of the parameters the file requires or you will fail.

+You can obtain the Cognito Identity Pool ID from the *Outputs* of the CloudfFormation template (`ticket-service-ui` stack) you deployed above.
+Ensure that you copy the entire string, including the AWS region (in this case, it should be `eu-west-1`)

 If you used the console instructions to deploy Module 1, then you can obtain the API Gateway Endpoint using the same method you used when you tested at the end of the previous module.
+If you used the CLI instructions, you can obtaing the API Gateway Endpoit from the *Outputs* of the CloudfFormation template (`wild-rydes-api` stack).
 Ensure you do *NOT* append `ticket` to the end of the URL but make sure you do have a `/` at the end like the comments in the file request.

-You can obtain the Cognito Identity Pool ID from the *Outputs* of the CloudfFormation template you deployed in Module 2_UI.
-Ensure that you copy the entire string, including the AWS region (in this case, it should be `eu-west-1`)

 ![environment-ts](images/environment-ts.png)